mofassir/robotframework/README.md

-Sripts written to reboot devices multiple times using robotframework.
+Sripts written to execute commands on remote machine using robotframework ssh libarary.